-You can obtain online authorization for authorized sections of biology and microbiology courses by contacting Alice Eads in the Biology Advising Office (812-855-3810 or email@example.com).
+You can obtain online authorization for authorized sections of biology and microbiology courses by contacting the undergraduate student services coordinator in the Biology Advising Office (812-855-3810 or email@example.com).
 Please be aware that all honors courses require a MINIMUM GPA of 3.3.
 If you need authorization for a course other than Biology, please contact that department or school for authorization.

 - Which courses count as upper-level lectures and/or labs?

 Please consult the IU BioBlog for an up-to-date listing.

 - How and why would I contact the IU Recorder's office?

 Please consult the Academic Procedures page of the Student Portal to find information concerning the following: